vertica/vertica-containers/Wasm-container/README.md

 ### `setup-toolbox`

-To use this installation, before you run the container interactively, run set your `WASMHOME` environment variable to the name of a directory in your `$HOME` directory.
+To use this installation, before you run the container interactively, set your `WASMHOME` environment variable to the name of a directory in your `$HOME` directory.
 With this environment variable set, run `setup-toolbox` to copy the template Rust (`.cargo`) and Wasmer (`.wasmer`) direcotries into `$WASMHOME`.
 Putting these into `$WASMHOME` instead of your home directory avoids interfering with any non-wasm Rust work you might be doing.
-It also creates the `$HOME/WebAssembly/.env-setup` file, which is used by `vwasm-bash` as a startup profile.
+It also creates the `$WASMHOME/.env-setup` file, which is used by `vwasm-bash` as a startup profile.

 ```shell
 export WASMHOME=$HOME/WebAssembly